 By definition, RHY are disconnected from the very support systems that are intended to support adolescent development into adulthood, such as their families and schools.
-As discussed briefly above, even before a young person is considered runaway or homeless they have likely experienced trauma.
-This trauma is only exacerbated each day they are experiencing homelessness.
+Even before a young person is considered runaway or homeless, they have likely experienced trauma.
+This trauma is only exacerbated each day they experience homelessness.